cloud-ark/kubeplus/README.md

 ### Isolation

 KubePlus takes an application Helm chart and wraps it in a Kubernetes API (CRD).
 This API is used to provision application instances on a cluster.
 KubePlus isolates each application instance in a separate namespace.
 It adds a safety perimeter around such namespaces using Kubernetes network policies and non-shared persistent volumes ensuring that each application instance is appropriately isolated from other instances.
-Additionally, it provides controls for application providers to deploy different tenant application instances on different worker nodes for node isolation.

 ### Security

 The KubePlus Operator does not need any admin-level permissions on a cluster for application providers.
 This allows application providers to offer their managed services on any K8s clusters including those owned by their customers.
 KubePlus comes with a small utility that allows you to create provider specific kubeconfig on a cluster in order to enable application deployments and management.
 Providers have an ability to create a consumer specific further limited kubeconfig to allow for self-service provisioning of application instances as well.